Explore the central science in sunny Florida

 - The group application of quantum mechanics via computer simulations,

 - How to synthesize anti-cancer molecules and then test them in various cancer cell lines and

 - The chemistry of simple zinc (II) and cobalt (II) coordination complexes.
 This research could lead to new drugs that treat diseases like osteoarthritis.

 Want more?
-One of our students spent two consecutive summers at the The Scripps Research Institute in La Jolla, CA, working on organic catalytic syntheses of biologically active molecules.
-She’s now in graduate school at UC Berkeley.
+Attend local and national scientific conferences to showcase your undergraduate research progress, such as the American Chemical Society meetings.
+One of our students even spent two consecutive summers at the The Scripps Research Institute in La Jolla, CA, working on organic catalytic syntheses of biologically active molecules!

 Study the chemical processes that take place in living organisms.
 This course covers the structures, functions, and dynamics of proteins; the role of genetic biomolecules; and some metabolic cycles as related to the chemistry of these molecules.

 In this class you’ll learn how to answer two basic questions: What is this stuff and exactly how much of it do I have?
 Our food, drug and cosmetic industries rely on people who can answer these questions.
 Analytical chem is also vital for medicine, forensics and environmental stewardship.

 Lab classrooms in the James Center for Molecular and Life Sciences make learning seamless – no need to cart your backpack down the hall for lab – and the coffee shop in the lobby keeps those neurons firing.

 What can I do with a chemistry major?

 - Scientific Publisher